 Now, let’s talk housing.
 Two-bedroom, two-bathroom homes and condos are the name of the game here, and they come with all the desired amenities that will make you feel like you’re living in the lap of luxury.
 Of course, luxury comes with a price tag, and in this case, the monthly rentals tend to range from $750 to $1,200.
 Now, I know what you’re thinking, “Man, that’s a bit steep!”
 But fear not, my friends, because the value you’ll get in return is worth every penny.
 Just imagine waking up to those breathtaking ocean views every single day.
 Trust me, it’s worth it.

 But here’s the catch—air conditioning.
-Yes, my friends, when you’re living at sea level, the heat can be a force to be reckoned with.
+Yes, my friends, when you’re living at sea level in Costa Rica, the heat can be a force to be reckoned with.
 So you might want to budget a little extra for that sweet, cool relief.
 After all, there’s nothing worse than sweating like a pig while trying to enjoy your morning coffee.
-But hey, if a little AC is the price we pay for paradise, then I say it’s a small price to pay.
+But hey, if a little AC is the price we pay for living in paradise here in Costa Rica, then I say it’s a small price to pay.

 So there you have it, my beach-loving amigos.
 Brasilito, Playa Flamingo, and Potrero—the trifecta of coastal delights on the Gold Coast.
 With their stunning beaches, impressive amenities, and the promise of a new marina on the horizon, this is a place where dreams come true.
-Just be prepared to loosen those purse strings a bit, embrace the heat, and get ready to live life to the fullest in Guanacaste.
-Pura vida, my friends, pura vida.
+Just be prepared to loosen those purse strings a bit, embrace the heat, and get ready to live life to the fullest living in Guanacaste.
+Pura Vida, my friends, Pura Vida.

 What to Know: